shivshankardayal/Kunjika/docs/source/introduction.rst

 my books and give it for free for study at http://libreprogramming.org and Kunjika is meant to satisfy the needs for interaction between me and my readers(I prefer to call them my students).

+Kunjika uses Python, Flask, Couchbase for server side and css and jqeury for client side duties.
+Templating is done is Jinja2 as supported by Flask.
+Time to justify my choices.
+Well, there were not many.
+Of all scripting languages I am most proficient with Python so I chose it.
+Flask I chose because I could learn it faster then any other framework and it is not really a micro framework considering high quality extensions offered by great community of Flask.
+Since, I was writing an application and Flask does not tie you with a database like the ORM of Django does I chose Couchbase because of its features.
+Well, you may argue that an RDBMS will make application more acceptable in community but choosing an RDBMS makes development process slow even with matured ORMs like SQLAlchemy.
+Also, Couchbase is much more superior to any RDBMS in most of the areas for such a new database.